webtides/luna-docs/content/docs/quick-start.md

 ## First start

-After you have installed luna-js and the cli, run `luna --dev` to start luna-js in development mode.
+After you have installed luna-js and the cli, run `npx luna --dev` to start luna-js in development mode.
 This will generate the basic files needed to get going and it will watch your files and restart your luna-js server after a file has been edited.